sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{% render-code file="routeviews-log.txt" language="shell" %}}
 {{< /details-md >}}

-Crucially, these paths often carry metadata called **BGP Communities**.
+These paths often carry metadata called **BGP Communities**.
 These are optional tags that networks use to signal things like geographic origin or peering policy.
 While perfect for debugging today’s Internet, this approach lacks historical context; you can’t telnet into 2012 to check a routing table from 14 years ago.

 #### Subscribe to a Stream